-We are pleased that we are now able to reintroduce our workshops and information evenings throughout the year to show parents how subjects are taught and to help them help their children at home.
+We run workshops and information evenings throughout the year to show parents how subjects are taught and to help them help their children at home.

 All children benefit from reading, the more a child reads the more fluent they will become, which in turn will help them later in life – both at secondary school and on into the workplace.
 They may also develop a love of reading that will give them pleasure throughout their lives.
 Please listen to your child read daily.